 Today we are sharing five Easter books that are great for babies aged 0-2.
-These books are filled with simple rhymes, fun songs, bright colors, and easy engagement– perfect for story time with your littlest reader!
+These books are filled with simple rhymes, fun songs, and bright colors– perfect for story time with your littlest reader!

-Easter is often filled with candy and treats, but we think books are the perfect simple gift to give to babies (and kids too!) for this holiday.
-We have always included an Easter book in our kids’ baskets and they are always excited to have a new book, and we know if will get lots of use and enjoyment.
+Easter is often filled with candy and treats, but we think books are the perfect simple gift to give.
+We have always include an Easter book in our baskets and we know if will get lots of use and enjoyment.
+The girls are always excited for a new book!
 Win-win in my books! 😉 And for kids a little bit older, be sure to check out our preschool Easter book list.

 Happy reading and Happy Easter! xo

 Happy spring, Happy Easter!
 This Easter book collection is perfect for kids ages four and up.
-These books offer a mixture of fun, meaningful, and engaging content that is perfect preschool aged children.
-My oldest daughter,Vienna and I love to read these books together one-on-one.
+These books offer a mixture of fun, meaningful, and engaging content that is perfect preschool-age children.
+My oldest daughter and I love to read these books together one-on-one.
 We talk about friendship and inclusion while reading the book Cat and Bunny, create a fun story and guess what’s coming next in the book Egg, and look for spring animal babies in the Baby Easter Bunny.

 While I haven’t really given much thought to which holiday I like next best after Christmas, I’d have to say it is probably Easter.
 I don’t know if its the addicting mini-eggs talking (seriously, what is in those things?!) or the fact that signs of spring are popping up all around, or maybe it’s because baskets are just a spring version of Christmas stockings, am I right?

 Yes, my kids don’t need anything, but no, I’m not willing to forgo holidays in favor of minimalism.
 I enjoy it too much!
-I am however becoming more mindful of what goes into the basket (read: not random throw away junk, but stuff that we use or need).
-I’m also getting smarter and buying more of the same things for the girls despite their age difference, especially since lately they have to have what the other has.
+I am becoming more mindful of what goes into the basket (less throw away junk, more stuff that we use or need).
+I’m also getting smarter and buying more of the same things for the girls despite their age difference.
+Lately they have to have what the other has.